 How to livestream with no viewers – Video Transcript

 If you’re new here, say hello in the comments or chat so that I can welcome you, excited to be here.
 And we have the all-clear.
-So hello, and welcome to the live stream.
+Hello, and welcome to the live stream.
 Whether you are joining live with me now, or if you’re catching us on the replay.

 And I get it, it can be incredibly discouraging and upsetting.
 And I’m going to talk a bit about this and also strategies to help you work through this.
 And so let’s get started.